 Staff responded to 222 enquiries throughout the year, regarding a variety of species.
 The majority of enquiries were regarding old man’s beard.
 Of the 222 enquiries, 94 were regarding Boundary Control species: banana passionfruit (7) blackberry (14), cathedral bells (1) gorse (16), hemlock (1), old man’s beard (53), and wild ginger (2).

 Service delivery (control by GWRC staff) is often the most cost effective way to deal with complaints from members of the public.
 Unfortunately, repeated visits and significant staff time was often required to ensure compliance with the current RPMS rules as 45 enquiries resulted in actual complaints and six resulted in a notice of direction being issued.
-Our involvement with Boundary Control species is currently under review, with rules around Boundary Control species being removed from the proposed RPMP.
+Our involvement with Boundary Control species is currently under review, with rules around Boundary Control species being proposed to be removed from the proposed RPMP.

 Means of achievement